Peer Mentorship for Type 1 Diabetes

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on using continuous glucose monitoring systems, so it's likely you can continue your current medications, but please confirm with the trial coordinators.

-What data supports the effectiveness of the treatment Type 1 Together for type 1 diabetes?
+What prior data suggests that the Type 1 Together program is safe for adolescents with type 1 diabetes?

 This trial is for adolescents aged 12-17 with type 1 diabetes who haven't been using a continuous glucose monitoring system (CGM) regularly.
 They should be diagnosed for at least 6 months and able to read/write in English.
 It's not suitable for those with diabetes due to other conditions, intellectual disabilities, or severe psychiatric issues.